HainanZhao/AICodeReview/README.md

 - 🤖 **Fully Automatic Code Review Mode**: Set it and forget it!
 Continuously monitors GitLab projects for new/updated merge requests and reviews them automatically.
 - 🎯 **Manual Code Review**: Leverage AI to analyze code quality, performance, security, and best practices on-demand.
+- 🎨 **Custom Prompts**: Tailor the AI review process with project-specific requirements, coding standards, and security guidelines using custom prompt files.
 - 🚀 **CLI-First Approach**: Seamless integration into your development workflow for quick reviews.
 - 📦 **Smart Project Management**: Human-readable project names with intelligent caching for faster operations.
 - 🤖 **Multiple AI Providers**: Support for Gemini CLI (default), Google Gemini API, and Anthropic Claude.